These resources can be used by anyone wanting more information about Reading Recovery in Canada.

 - 2020-21 National Implementation Report

-New tool for teachers available!
 Masking Cards to isolate letters and words in a book are now available.
 These sturdy cards are well made in Canada and can be sent directly to you!
-They can be purchased directly through this website!
 Purchase some for use in your classroom today.
+Sale of these masking cards supports literacy learning across Canada.

 Standards and Guidelines

-In Canada, the Canadian Institute of Reading Recovery (CIRR) is responsible for maintaining the Reading Recovery Standards and Guidelines.
-The standards and guidelines outline how Reading Recovery is to be implemented and are to be followed by all implementations of Reading Recovery and IPLÉ in Canada.
+In Canada, the Canadian Institute of Reading Recovery (CIRR) is responsible for maintaining the Reading Recovery/IPLÉ/Literacy Lessons Standards and Guidelines.
+The standards and guidelines outline how Reading Recovery/IPLÉ/Literacy Lessons is to be implemented and are to be followed by all implementations of Reading Recovery, IPLÉ and Literacy Lesssons in Canada.
 The CIRR Board of Directors updates the standards and guidelines as needed.
 If an implementation cannot meet a Standard, they must submit a written request for exemption to the CIRR prior to the beginning of the school year.

 Recommended Resources for Principals and School Administrators